doncity-tech/To-Do-List/README.md

 # To-Do-List
-This is simple To-Do list created with HTML, CSS and Javascript
+This is simple To-Do list created with HTML, CSS and Javascript.
+You're free to use my code and make a suggestion.